underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 ---

 Querying a database is sometimes best done with hand-written SQL.
-Of course the trick is to find a way to avoid syntax errors and type errors at run time.
+Of course the trick is to find a way to avoid syntax and type errors at run time.
-This post will look at how Slick and doobie approach this problem.
+This post will look at how [Slick] and [doobie] approach this problem.

 [Essential Slick]: http://underscore.io/training/courses/essential-slick/
 [book of doobie]: http://tpolecat.github.io/doobie-0.2.1/00-index.html